tastycode/Incyde.me/README.md

 Browsing The Source
 -------------------

 The application's models, views and controllers are in the "app" directory above.
+Additional objects include:

-Additional objects include **Migrations**: These are essentially files which instantiate the database.
+**Migrations**: These are essentially files which instantiate the database.
 There are initial migrations and transformation migrations.
 Transformation migrations indicate a change to the database.
 I've created all the migration in the applications so to take advantage of revision control features in the database.
 These files are located in "db/migrate" (The migrate folder under the db folder)

 **Fixtures**: These are definitions of initial testing data for the application.
-These are found in "test/fixtures" **Unit Tests**: These classes execute code from the application using the test data from the fixtures and ensures that the result matches expectations.
+These are found in "test/fixtures"

+**Unit Tests**: These classes execute code from the application using the test data from the fixtures and ensures that the result matches expectations.
 These are located in "test/unit"

 **Functional Tests**: These classes execute code from the controllers in the application using the test data from the fixtures and ensures that the result matches expectations.
 These are located in "test/functional"

 **Rake Tasks**: These are procedures which perform application maintenance taks.
 These are mainly for test data generation.
 They are located in "lib/tasks"

 Why I should get an A